MaxHaller91/Galactic-Run/.clinerules/01-project-guidelines.md

 ## 7. Git & Rollback Discipline
 - Create a commit labeled `***stable***` before any multi-file Cline refactor.
 - Never `git reset --hard` in scripts; manual rollback only.
+- Update the game version number in `index.html` after each significant change to reflect the new version in the format "Galactic Run vX.Y.Z", incrementing the appropriate version component (major, minor, patch) based on the scope of the change.

 ---
 # End of rules